 It's been a great 12 months for the best budget TVs and buyers, with a number of exceptional value performers releasing.
-Though, at the top of the list currently is the Samsung QN90A, the winner of Tom's Guide's Best TV of 2021 award.
-Only a 50-inch version is available at under $1,000, but it's well-worth considering if you want the best performance per dollar.
+At the top of the list currently is the LG C2 OLED, the winner of Tom's Guide's Best TV of 2022 award.
+Only the 42- and 48-inch versions are available at under $1,000, but both are well-worth considering if you want the best performance per dollar.

 The best TVs you can buy under $1,000